chenzx921020/MoEQuant/Tables_for_R3_dN5E.md

 ---

-**Table R3: Influence of different width $w$ in EBSS of different models on the final average accuracy on 7 tasks.**
+**Table R3: Impact of Searching Width $w$ in EBSS on Quantization Accuracy for MoE LLMs Across 7 Tasks.**

 |       $w$        |   2   |   3   |   4   |   5   |   6   |  10   | 20    |
 | :--------------: | :---: | :---: | :---: | :---: | :---: | :---: | ----- |